 Freedom is a powerful word.
 It suggests the ability to do anything you want, from any place and at any time.
 As consumers of goods of all kinds–tangible and intangible alike–we value the freedom to consume those things in a way that best suits us.
 We want our entertainment to be available to us in that way, with no restrictions on time or place.
-The development of new technologies like streaming video has opened many such doors for us, and it has given us a new way to look at the world.
+The development of new technologies like streaming video (such as on OTT apps built on Roku or Apple TV devices) has opened many such doors for us, and it has given us a new way to look at the world.

 A Broader Base of Sports